-Magic Michael
+Trump’s Ban on Military Trans Reassignment Surgery Blocked

 In an email, a Network spokesperson wrote, “The allegations are completely false, baseless, and frivolous.
 The LGBT Network has been on the forefront fighting for the rights of the LGBT community for over two decades and will continue to do so.”

-Kilmnick, the Network, and Serao are represented by the same lawyer, who did not respond to a request for comment, and Lombardi has his own attorney.
+Kilmnick and the Network are represented by the same lawyer — also listed in court documents as the attorney of record for Serao — who did not respond to a request for comment, and Lombardi has his own attorney.
 That attorney did not respond to a call seeking comment.
+Serao also declined comment.

 While calling someone a pedophile is likely libelous on its face, Verni may face two issues.
 A judge could find that he is a public figure given his recent appearances on cable news shows and so he would have to prove that Kilmnick and the Network knew the comments were false when they were published, assuming Kilmnick and the Network published the comments.